 \subsection{Proposed parameter-free GDS}

-Our second challenge is to ensure that the overall complexity bounds are preserved despite the additional gradient evaluations of $f$ incurred when estimating the Lipschitz constant $L$.
-To address this challenge, we first consider a naive approach in a special case of Algorithm \ref{alg:GDS} in which $\varepsilon_k(x)\equiv 0$.
-In such case, the algorithm reduces exactly to the proximal gradient method.
-A straightforward backtracking line-search strategy for estimating $L$ proceeds as follows.
-Starting from an initial estimate $L_0\le L$, at each iteration $k$ we test a trial value of $L_k$ and repeatedly backtrack and double its value until the Lipschitz condition \eqref{eq:GDS_g_ineq} is satisfied.
-Motivated by this standard approach in the approximate proximal gradient setting, we describe in Algorithm \ref{alg:GDS_linesearch_naive} a naive parameter-free implementation of gradient descent sliding.
+The second challenge mentioned at the end of Section~\ref{sec:GDS} is to ensure that the overall complexity bounds are preserved despite the additional gradient evaluations of $f$ incurred when estimating the constant $L$.
+To address this challenge, we first consider a naive approach in a special case of Algorithm \ref{alg:GDS} with $\varepsilon_k(x)\equiv 0$.
+In this case, this algorithm reduces to the proximal gradient method.
+A natural backtracking linesearch strategy for estimating $L$ starts from an initial estimate $L_0\le L$ and, at each iteration $k$, tests a trial value $L_k$, doubling it until the Lipschitz condition \eqref{eq:GDS_g_ineq} is satisfied.
+Motivated by this standard approach, Algorithm \ref{alg:GDS_linesearch_naive} presents a naive parameter-free implementation of GDS.